 What is NCCP & why become a NCCP coach

-Cycling BC’s coach development strategy aligns with the Coaches Association of Canada, The National Coaches Certification Program (NCCP), Cycling Canada and includes various programs designed to help coaches accumulate the skills and experience they need to create safe and effective learning environments.
+Cycling BC’s coach development pathway is aligned with Cycling Canada and the Coaching Association of Canada’s National Coaching Certification Program (NCCP) which includes various programs designed to help coaches gain the skills and experience they need to succeed.

 National Coaches Certification Program (NCCP) coaches are recognized as meeting or exceeding high technical and ethical standards embraced by more than 60 national sport organizations in Canada.